FireEmbers/gisserver/Readme.md

 #PostGis CLC and SRTM server

+Currently, only Corine Land Cover (CLC) data is being served.
+We have an express app using the postGis CLC client (see Usage> CLC modules), receiving arguments in the request body and sending the CLC array in with the response.send method.

+##modules in /src

-Query scripts for Corine Land Cover (CLC) and SRTM height data access.
+These modules contain query scripts for Corine Land Cover (CLC) and SRTM height data access.

 The idea is to get a rectangular area from the CLC layers stored in postgis and use that data to feed the fuel models of fireLib.